zhouyflab/PN40024_T2T_Genome/README.md

 ### [To find telomeres and centromeres](https://github.com/Immortal2333/Telomeres_and_Centromeres)
 ### [Pan-genome TE Annotation Pipeline](https://github.com/unavailable-2374/TE_Detective-Annotation)

+## Data availability
+All PacBio sequence data have been deposited in the NCBI Sequence Read Archive under project number `PRJNA882193` and the National Genomics Data Center (NGDC) Genome Sequence Archive (GSA) (https://ngdc.cncb.ac.cn/gsa/), with BioProject number `PRJCA012093`.
+The assembly and annotation as well as the sequences of centromeres and heterozygous regions have been deposited in zenodo: https://zenodo.org/record/7751391#.ZBgVmcJBy3A.
+The assembly and its annotation will be also hosted in the GRAPEDIA portal (https://grapedia.org/).

 ## Citations
 [Shi, Xiaoya, et al. "The complete reference genome for grapevine (Vitis vinifera L.) genetics and breeding."
 Horticulture Research (2023): uhad061.](https://academic.oup.com/hr/advance-article/doi/10.1093/hr/uhad061/7103438?searchresult=1)